 DNA analysis involves extracting a DNA sample from blood, tumors or other biosamples containing microbes (bacteria and fungi) to identify key genetic sequences and mutations.
 By analyzing the unique genetic code found in these DNA samples, our team can more rapidly arrive at the best diagnoses, tailor treatments and personalize care.

-Expanding our capabilities in personalized medicine, NorthShore recently launched more comprehensive molecular profiling of tumors.
+Expanding our capabilities in personalized medicine and DNA analysis, NorthShore recently launched more comprehensive molecular profiling of tumors.
 Using cutting-edge Next Generation Sequencing (NGS), we can now more easily identify numerous mutations in many more tumor types than previously possible.

 Always at the leading-edge of individualized patient care, the lab is in the midst of setting up innovative pharmacogenomic testing.
 An emerging area of medicine, pharmacogenomics involves genetic profiling of the genes that play a key role in drug metabolism.
 Individual variations in these genes predict how patients respond to drugs, including predisposition to certain adverse effects.
 Ultimately, this novel approach aims to ensure each patient gets the right dose of the right drug the first time.